 Returing to our private train for lunch we continue onto Brasov in the afternoon for a visit to Bran Castle.
 Surrounded by an aura of mystery and legend and perched high atop a 200-foot-high rock, the 14th century castle owes its fame to its imposing towers and turrets as well as to the myth created around Bram Stocker's Dracula.
 Following a tour of the castle and its surroundings we will enjoy a gala dinner tonight inside the castle walls.

-This morning we make an early departure from Brasov and arrive after breakfast into Sighisoara for a walking tour of the town’s main highlights.
+This morning we arrive after breakfast into Sighisoara for a walking tour of the town’s main highlights.
 A World Heritage site rumoured to be the birthplace of Dracula, it is one of the best-preserved fortified medieval towns in Europe.
 Burgher houses and ornate churches line its cobbled streets.

 We return to the train for lunch as we continue onto Sibiu, known specifically for its Germanic architecture in the Old Town due to the legacy of 12th-century Saxon settlers.
 Around the city today can be seen the remains of medieval walls and towers, including the 13th-century Council Tower which connects the two main squares.